TheMetaGuy/Type-Analyser/readme.md

 ## **What is TypeAnalyser?**
 -----
-A simple library designed to provide precise and in-depth type information for any JavaScript/Typescript object including the cases where the built-in javascript operators fail.
-Uniquely compared to other packages, it also provides additional type detection functionality.
+A simple library designed to provide precise and in-depth type information for **any** JavaScript/Typescript object including the cases where the built-in javascript operators fail or provide misleading results.

-It works with ES6 types, even in non-ES6 environments.
-TypeAnalyzer is zero-dependency and has been extensively tested across different browsers and runtime environments.
+Uniquely compared to other packages, it also provides additional type detection functionality such as checking for `number` and `JSON` type safety.

 <br>

 ## **Why Use TypeAnalyser?**